Sugar and Spice

 “As evidence?
 I don’t understand.”

-Madeline reclined the seat back as far as it would go, then unbuckled her seatbelt and leaned over the back so she could reach the small suitcase sitting on the backseat.
-She unzipped it and pulled out a simple black and peach polka-dotted sundress.
-Sitting back down in the seat, she raised the seatback to its normal position and slipped the dress up over her head.
+Madeline reclined the seat back as far as it would go, then unbuckled her seatbelt and leaned over the back so she could reach the small suitcase behind her.
+Unzipping it, she pulled out a simple black and peach polka-dotted sundress.
+Sitting back down in the seat, Madeline raised the seatback to its normal position and slipped the dress up over her head.
 Modestly wiggling out of what was left of the petticoat and camisole Geon Woo’s parents had dressed her in, she tossed them both in the back with the police blanket and buckled her seatbelt.

-“The blue stone,” Levi began again, paying no attention to her slipping out of the white cotton stockings next to him, “It classified as a diamond, but it wasn’t a mined diamond, it was made from human ashes.
+“The blue stone,” Levi began again, paying little attention to her slipping out of the white cotton stockings next to him, “It classified as a diamond, but it wasn’t a mined diamond, it was created from human ashes.
 The girls Geon Woo killed.”

 Madeline was dumbstruck.
 The diamond was made from dead girls?